 - Show Within a Show: Sand Pirates of the Sahara

-- Shut Up, Hannibal!/Talk to the Congressional Medal of Honor: When Peter is done shaming the House Un-American Committee with reading the First Amendment and citing what a Hero Luke Trimble was and what he died for, he silences the committee by showing them the Congressional Medal of Honor Luke was honored with for his valor above and beyond the call of duty.
+- Shut Up, Hannibal!: When Peter is done shaming the House Un-American Committee with reading the First Amendment and citing what a Hero Luke Trimble was and what he died for, he silences the committee by showing them the Congressional Medal of Honor Luke was honored with for his valor above and beyond the call of duty.

 - Witch Hunt: HUAC and their Commie hunt.